1kastner/conflowgen/Contributing.md

 The version number is bumped manually by updating the version number at the following places:
 - [./conflowgen/metadata.py](https://github.com/1kastner/conflowgen/blob/main/conflowgen/metadata.py):
   Updates the version number for the PyPI package.
 Afterwards the PyPI package can be uploaded.
-- The conda recipe requires a separat manual version number update in the [recipe](https://github.com/conda-forge/conflowgen-feedstock/blob/main/recipe/meta.yaml).
+- The conda recipe requires a separate manual version number update in the [recipe](https://github.com/conda-forge/conflowgen-feedstock/blob/main/recipe/meta.yaml).
 - [./CITATION.cff](https://github.com/1kastner/conflowgen/blob/main/CITATION.cff):
   Updates the version number for zenodo.